STEVE INSKEEP, Host:

 SCOTT HORSLEY: The State of the Union speech is always an important milestone for any administration.
 But presidential scholar Fred Greenstein of Princeton says for President Obama tonight, the stakes are higher than usual.

-Professor FRED GREENSTEIN (Presidential Scholar, Princeton University): The tide seems to be running against him suddenly, very forcefully, and it's important that he do what some presidents before him have done, which is to make a real correction and turn things around.
+FRED GREENSTEIN: The tide seems to be running against him suddenly, very forcefully, and it's important that he do what some presidents before him have done, which is to make a real correction and turn things around.

 HORSLEY: Mr. Obama badly needs to change the subject after last week's special election in Massachusetts.
 As he told a gathering of U.S. mayors last week, the subject he wants to start talking about is jobs.